Cocaine Addiction: Understanding the Dangers

 Our treatment plans may include individual and group counselling sessions, 12-step programmes, educational classes, stress management techniques, nutritional guidance and fitness programmes.
 We also offer family therapy so loved ones can be part of the support network and learn how to best help you, their loved one, in recovery.

-But before you begin any counselling, we will guide you through a free addiction assessment and screening which can help us define the best treatment path for achieving long-term effects and help you heal from the detrimental impact that cocaine misuse has on your mental health and personal relationships.
+But before you begin any counselling, we will guide you through a free screening which can help us define the best treatment path for achieving long-term effects and help you heal from the detrimental impact that cocaine misuse has on your mental health and personal relationships.

 Behavioural Therapies for Cocaine Addiction